We continue to provide our services online to help you stay healthy and on track during this difficult time.

 Yes, the software is totally secure and all calls and videos are encrypted.
 We use a dedicated software designed for online consultations, so not Zoom, FaceTime or other generic platforms.
 The software will need access to your camera and microphone on your device for the duration of the consultation.

 Costs for appointments if you have private health insurance will be covered by Bupa and AXA PPP.

 Any device that connects to the internet that has a video and microphone.

 Firstly you need an email address.
 Then, all you need is a device with a video and microphone, so a computer, laptop, smartphone, iPad or tablet, that you can also access your emails on.

 The software we use is called Physitrack.
+The App we ask our clients to download is called PhysiApp.
 Useful Guide Attached here.